News & Resources

 Don’t: Forget to compare interest rates

-Not only are interest rates high with private lenders, ranging from 10% to 18%, they vary from company to company.
-So make sure you know what’s on offer.
+Not only are interest rates high with private lenders, but they also vary from company to company.
+So, make sure you know what’s on offer.

 Don’t just go with the first private lender you find on the internet.
 Check and compare the interest rates online, and make sure you have a clear understanding of the approval process and the terms.